Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 Some of the many things you can do with this software includes:

 - Find broken links: Run any URL through the software and filter by error codes like 404.
-This can help you find broken links to fix on your own site, or to use as a apart of a broken backlink building strategy.
+This can help you find broken links to fix on your own site or to use as apart of a broken backlink building strategy.

 - Analyze page data: Narrow down meta descriptions and title tags that need optimizing.